Mil-Gaspar/hello-world/README.md

 # hello-world
-This repository serves to exercise the GitHub-Flow.
+This repository serves to practice the GitHub-Flow.